Last updated: 1st November 2025

 This clause 14 sets out your exclusive remedy and Cotiss’ entire liability regarding infringement of third-party intellectual property rights.

-15.2.
-Confidentiality obligations: The Receiving Party must:
+The Receiving Party must:

 (a) use the Disclosing Party’s Confidential Information solely for the purpose of, and solely to the extent necessary for, exercising the Receiving Party’s rights and complying with the Receiving Party’s obligations under this Agreement; and